aaronjgreenberg/timeclash/README.md

 application:

 	shell> python timeclash.py

-If you changed the default username and/or password, run:
+If you changed the default username or password, run this:

 	shell> python timeclash.py --user='new_username' --pw='new_password'

 ## About